bgonzalezbustamante/v-ink-flavoured/README.md

 ## Metadata and Preservation

 This theme is stored with version control on a GitHub repository.
-Furthermore, a Digital Object Identifier (DOI: TBC) is provided by Zenodo.
+Furthermore, a Digital Object Identifier is provided by Zenodo.

 ## Store and Backup